Kate Hu

 - any applied statistical research topics listed above

-For master or undergrad students, an additional topic is
+For undergrad students, an additional topic is

-My research style is problem-drive, which means we will focus on together formulating and solving a meaningful problem.
+My research style is problem-drive, which means we will focus on formulating and solving a problem.
 The choice of approaches and tools—whether Bayesian, frequentist, machine learning, or semiparametric models—depends on the specific problem at hand.